GameDJ/gba-mmz-sprite-recolor-guide/README.md

 # gba-mmz-sprite-recolor-guide
-PLEASE READ:
-This is still very much in development.
-Right now you can just do the basics of inputting a color, previewing it, and outputting codebreaker codes for Zero and Action Replay codes for ZX.
+Generate codebreaker codes for MMZ and action replay codes for ZX

-Coming soon:
+Coming soon?:
 -More sprites
 -Gallery
 -automatically generate colors for variations of a main color (eg. shades of color on forelimbs or shades of dash)